 Politicusas. com has more details on how the votes for the Farm Bill enrich corporate farmers along with the 14 members of Congress who get farm subsidies but voted for the Farm Bill that did not include the SNAP Program:

 Don’t worry, Republicans did exactly what you imagine they would do in this instance.
-Now that they got rid of the hungry people, they took their new FARM Act and figured why not give most of the $196 billion to big agro business
+Now that they got rid of the hungry people, they took their new FARM Act and figured why not give most of the $196 billion to big agro business:

 Republicans tried to claim that the passage of the farm provisions was done to help family farms, but this Farm Bill is loaded with pork and handouts for the wealthy and corporations.
 Farmers with incomes over $250,000 will receive one third of the crop insurance money.
 This Republican House passed windfall for millionaires and corporations comes at a time when net farm income is projected to reach it highest level since 1973.